Jury

 Concerts

 Carlos Veerhoff (Argentina, b.
 1926; d.
-2011 in Germany): Esperjismos (Mirages) for orchestra (1961) [7′] [world premiere];
+2011 in Germany): Esperjismos (Mirages) for orchestra (1961) [7′] [WORLD PREMIERE];

 + Igor Stravinsky (United States, b.
 1882 in Russia; d.
-1971): A Sermon, a Narrative and a Prayer, cantata for alto and tenor singers, a narrator, chorus, and orchestra (1960-61) [16′];
+1971): A Sermon, a Narrative and a Prayer, cantata for alto and tenor singers, a narrator, chorus, and orchestra (1960-61) [16′] sung by Johanna Peters and Hugues Cuénod and featuring narration by Sebastian Shaw;

 Hans Werner Henze (West Germany, b.
 1926; d.
 2012): Antifone for 11 solo strings, winds, and percussion (1960) [17′];

 Klaus Huber (Switzerland, b.
 1924; d.
-2017): Cuius Legibus Rotantur Poli for soloists, chorus, and orchestra (1962) [17′] [world premiere] (subsequently incorporated into Soliloquia (1962-64) as part two);
+2017): Cuius Legibus Rotantur Poli for soloists, chorus, and orchestra (1962) [17′] featuring soprano Dorothy Dorow [WORLD PREMIERE] (subsequently incorporated into Soliloquia (1962-64) as part two);

 + Arnold Schönberg (Austria/United States 1874-1951): Variations for Orchestra, op.
 31 (1926-28) [21′].

 John Exton (United Kingdom [England], b.
 1933; d.
-2009 in Australia): Partita for string quartet (1957) performed by the Amici String Quartet [world premiere];
+2009 in Australia): Partita for string quartet (1957) performed by the Amici String Quartet [WORLD PREMIERE];

 Henry Purcell (United Kingdom [England] 1659-1695), arr.
 Benjamin Britten (United Kingdom [England], b.
 1913; d.
 1976): The Queen’s Epicedium (1694/1946) [7′];